BrandonTsai/cloud-native-cookbook/3_Kubernetes/_posts/10_Improve_Kubectl_Command_with_Krew.md

 1. Make sure that git is installed.

-2. Run this command in your terminal to download and install krew:
+2. Run this command in your terminal to download and install Krew:

 ```bash
 (